 - 1. Coordinate, oversee and assign jobs to all the students in the house on a rota basis eg: tidy the kitchen, recycling duties etc. - 2.
 Decide with the houseparent who should receive dorm awards etc. - 3.
 Encourage and nurture the younger members of the house and be as approachable as possible for all members of the house. - 4.
-Keep the houseparents informed about the atmosphere in the house and the attitude of the girls. - 5.
+Keep the houseparents informed about the atmosphere in the house and the attitude of the boys. - 5.
 Ensure all students are present at roll call/meetings with house staff. - 6.
 Interact with houseparents to ensure the smooth day to day running of the house. - 7.
 Take the register during fire drills including false alarms. - 8.
 Set high standards of appearance and behaviour to help encourage a positive atmosphere and good house spirit. - 9.
 Help ensure that all students are working at the start of prep and to report back to the duty tutor if this is not the case. - 10.
-Support the duty tutors and houseparents throughout the week to keep the house running smoothly. - 11.
-Assist houseparents when collecting laptops/mobile phones before bedtime each evening.
+Support the duty tutors and houseparents throughout the week to keep the house running smoothly.

 The head of house may, after discussion with the houseparents, sanction students who have committed minor offences in line with the house prefects.
+All sanctions are recorded in a book held in the houseparents' flat.